anlthms/rsna-miccai-2021/README.md

 # Acknowledgement

-The code is adapted almost verbatim from a [notebook](https://www.kaggle.com/rluethy/efficientnet3d-with-one-mri-type) by [Roland Luethy](https://www.kaggle.com/rluethy).
+The code is adapted almost verbatim from a [notebook](https://www.kaggle.com/rluethy/efficientnet3d-with-one-mri-type) by [Roland Luethy](https://www.kaggle.com/rluethy), which is in turn based on notebooks by [Yaroslav Isaienkov](https://www.kaggle.com/ihelon/brain-tumor-eda-with-animations-and-modeling) and [Zabir Al Nazi Nabil](https://www.kaggle.com/furcifer/torch-efficientnet3d-for-mri-no-train)

 # Usage